openpsi-project/ReaLHF/docs/source/index.rst

 **Efficient at all scales**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Thanks to open-source frameworks
-such as Megatron-LM and DeepSpeed,
+ReaL proposes a novel *parameter realloaction* technique.
+It dynamically shifts parameters and changes parallel strategies
+of LLMs during training.
+This technique can largely reduce the communication overhead and improve
+GPU utilization for RLHF.

-ReaL supports the most advanced
+Together with the most advanced
 techniques for LLM training, such as 3D parallelism,
-ZeRO optimization, and offloading.
+ZeRO optimization, and offloading,

-Together with the proposed *parameter reallocation*
-technique, ReaL can scale RLHF training to
+ReaL can scale RLHF training to
 hundreds or thousands of GPUs,
 maintaining high throughput and efficiency.

-On the other extreme, ReaL is also memory-efficient
+Beyond large-scale training, ReaL is also memory-efficient with limited resources.
-and capable of training 70B LLMs with offloading on a single node.
+For example, ReaL can train 70B LLMs with offloading on a single node.

+For more details, check our `introduction page <intro>`_.

 **Easy to use**
 ~~~~~~~~~~~~~~~~~~~~~~~

 Install with PyPI or use our Docker image, then run your experiment with a single command!
+Check our `quickstart guide <quickstart>`_ for more details.

 **Flexible**
 ~~~~~~~~~~~~~~~~~~~~~~~

-System implementations are fully decoupled with
+ReaL's system implementations are fully decoupled with
 algorithm interfaces.
-Get the best performance of your
+Get the best performance for your
 customized application within 100 lines of code!

 Contents